What Are The Different Types of Team Development Models? - HRDQ

 These four elements are:

-• Context: The team has a climate of trust, adequate resources, a performance reward system, and effective leadership and structure.
+• Context: The team operates within a climate of trust, has adequate resources, a performance-based reward system, and effective leadership and structure.

 • Composition: The way that the team is put together, including the personalities and abilities of each team member, the size of the team, the allocation of roles, and the preferences of each team member in relation to teamwork.